AcubeSAT/imaging-system/hotbed-enclosure/temperature-control/README.md

 - generation of useful formats out of experimental raw data (CSV for programmatic work, Markdown for quick inspection, plots)
 - proper data indexing/organization

+You can get a bundle for your OS from the [releases](https://github.com/AcubeSAT/imaging-system/releases/tag/v0.1.0-alpha) page.

 ## Table of Contents

 <details>